-The remaining actions deemed relevant for application within the Adaption Area by the CAP will form the 'short list' of actions which can then be used to form adaptation pathways.
+The remaining actions deemed relevant for application within the Adaption Area by the CAP will form the 'short list' of actions, which can then be used to form adaptation pathways.

-This Document: Excluding of long-list options for the Paekākāriki Adaptation Area
+This Document: Excluding of long-list options for the Central Adaptation Area

-This document provides a record of the reasons for excluding long-list areas for the Paekākāriki Adaptation Area (PAA) from both the TAG advice and the CAP's discussion in the workshop.
+This document provides a record of the reasons for excluding long-list areas for the Central Adaptation Area from both the TAG advice and the CAP's discussion in the workshop.

-The first eight columns of the following Table are from the original Long List Adaptation Actions presented to the CAP at their July 2022 CAP workshop, with some amendments based on conversations with the CAP on options for the NAA, CAA, and RAA.
+The first seven columns of the following Table are from the original Long List Adaptation Actions presented to the CAP at their July 2022 CAP workshop, with some amendments based on conversations with the CAP on options for the NAA.
 In the following Table there are an additional two columns added to the right-hand side of the long list Table.
 The second to right column contains pre-workshop commentary by the TAG for actions which in their opinion should be considered to be removed from the list for the technically feasibility reasons given above (Reasons B to E) and other (Reason G).
-Since the Coastal Adaptation Objectives for the Paekākāriki Adaptation Area have not been confirmed yet, the above excluding reason A not provide for the objectives of the Paekākāriki Adaptation Area, has not been part of the TAG consideration.
+Since the Coastal Adaptation Objectives for the Central Adaptation Area have not been confirmed yet (this will happen at the upcoming CAP workshop along with the long-list excluding on 29 June 2023), the above excluding reason A - not provide for the objectives of the Northern Adaptation Area, has not been part of the TAG consideration.

-Commentary and decisions from the upcoming CAP workshop will be recorded in the right-hand column during the workshop It is recognized that additional adaptation actions may be excluded from the long-list at the workshop as a result of the discussions and confirmation of the adaptation objectives for the Paekākāriki Adaptation Area.
+Commentary and decisions from the upcoming CAP workshop will be recorded in the right-hand column during the workshop.
+It is recognized that additional adaptation actions may be excluded from the long-list at the workshop as a result of the discussions and confirmation of the adaptation objectives for the Central Adaptation Area.